FeelGood-GeoSolutions/FeelGood-OneTapMeasurement/README.md

 ## Custom Plugin Development

-Need a custom QField or QGIS plugin?
+Need a custom QField plugin?
 We offer professional plugin development tailored to your workflow.
 [Contact us](https://www.feelgoodgeosolutions.de/kontakt) to discuss your requirements!